janetko/Oasis/README.md

 App Tagline: "a community that cares."
 Mental Health App (Appdev Fall '22 Hack Challenge)

-Link(s) to other repos: IOS repo in main
+Link(s) to other repos: IOS repo in main branch

 Some screenshots of your app (highlight important features):...